MENU

 Do Your Knees Really Love Glucosamine and Chondroitin Supplements?

-February 28, 2017 by NCSF 0 comments
+By NCSF 0 comments

 According to one estimate, about 20% of adults in the US take glucosamine and about 10% take chondroitin.
 The cost of these and other non-vitamin supplements and herbal remedies is close to 15 billion dollars every year.
 These are popular supplements.